-We have had twelve consecutive profitable quarters through July 2, 2005.
+We have had thirteen consecutive profitable quarters through October 1, 2005.
 This followed a period of losses in 2001 and the first half of 2002, which resulted from an economic slowdown in manufacturing in 2001, and expenses arising from the acquisition in January 2002 of SpatialMetriX Corporation (SMX).
 Our sales growth and return to profitability since then was a result of a number of factors including the acquisition of SMX, which manufactured the predecessor to the Faro Laser Tracker, the introduction in October 2002 of the latest generation of our traditional Faro Arm product, the introduction of the Faro Gage in September 2003, the introduction of our Faro Scan Arm and Digital Template products in 2004, the addition in 2005 of our Faro Laser Scanner LS product, and an increase in the number of sales people worldwide.
-Our worldwide sales and marketing headcount at the end of the second quarter of 2005 and 2004 was 226 and 141, respectively.
-The Digital Template and Faro Laser Scanner products are very recent additions to our product line and did not represent a significant part of our second quarter 2005 growth.
+Our worldwide sales and marketing headcount grew by 103 or 63.2% from 163 at October 2, 2004 to 266 at October 1, 2005.
+The Digital Template and Faro Laser Scanner products are very recent additions to our product line and did not represent a significant part of our third quarter 2005 growth.

 The Company reports both sales and new orders in its quarterly earnings releases.
-In the second quarter of 2005, new order bookings were approximately \$34.5 million, an increase of \$12.6 million, or 57.5% compared with approximately \$21.9 million in the year-ago quarter.
-New orders increased 64.4% in the Americas to \$14.3 million, from \$8.7 million in the second quarter of 2004.
-New orders increased 22.2% to \$13.2 million in Europe/Africa from \$10.8 million in the second quarter of 2004.
-In Asia/Pacific new orders grew 119% to \$7.0 million from \$3.2 million in the second quarter of 2004.
+In the third quarter of 2005, new order bookings were approximately \$29.5 million, an increase of \$6.5 million, or 28.3% compared with approximately \$23.0 million in the year-ago quarter.
+New orders increased 20.4% in the Americas to \$13.0 million, from \$10.8 million in the third quarter of 2004.
+New orders increased 15.1% to \$10.7 million in Europe/Africa from \$9.3 million in the third quarter of 2004.
+In Asia/Pacific new orders grew 100% to \$5.8 million from \$2.9 million in the third quarter of 2004.

-On November 25, 2003, Cimcore-Romer filed a patent infringement suit against us in the Federal District Court for the Southern District of California alleging that certain of our products sold in the United States, including the FARO Arm, infringe U.S. Patent 5,829,148 ('148 patent).
+On November 25, 2003, Cimcore-Romer filed a patent infringement suit against FARO in the Federal District Court for the Southern District of California alleging that certain of the Company's products sold in the United States, including the FARO Arm, infringe U.S. Patent 5,829,148 ('148 patent).
 On July 12, 2005, the court issued an order granting Cimcore-Romer's motion for summary judgment of infringement of three claims of the '148 patent.
-In that lawsuit, we claimed that we do not infringe the '148 patent and that the '148 patent is invalid.
-The District Court has not yet ruled on our allegation that the '148 patent is invalid.
-A hearing regarding damages has not been held, nor has the court enjoined us from selling the FARO Arm.
-A jury trial is scheduled to commence on the issues of invalidity and damages on November 22, 2005.
+In that lawsuit, the Company claimed that it does not infringe the '148 patent and that the '148 patent is invalid.
+The District Court has not yet ruled on FARO's allegation that the '148 patent is invalid.

 On July 22, 2005, the Company announced its decision to limit the capability of its U.S.-based FARO Arm products (the FARO Arm, the FARO Gage and the Digital Template) by removing what we call the "infinite rotation feature" by reducing this capability to 50 rotations or fewer.
-Faro believes that by limiting the range of the joint rotation to 50 rotations, it has removed from its U.S. products the ability to sweep through an unlimited arc, which is a feature of the '148 patent claims addressed by the court's ruling required to infringe the '148 patent.
+FARO believes that by limiting the range of the joint rotation to 50 rotations, it has removed from its U.S. products the ability to sweep through an unlimited arc, which is a feature of the '148 patent claims addressed by the court's ruling required to infringe the '148 patent.
 The revised products have not, however, been considered by the courts.
-Accordingly, we cannot assure you that the revised products will not be deemed to infringe the '148 patent.
+Accordingly, the Company cannot provide assurance that the revised products will not be deemed to infringe the '148 patent.